Shoalwater (WA)

 Shoalwater demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 27.8% of residents currently enrolled in formal education.
-This includes 10.2% in primary education, 7.2% in secondary education, and 4.0% pursuing tertiary education.
+Enrolment in education is quite strong, with 27.8% of the local population actively participating in academic studies.
+This cohort includes 10.2% attending primary school, 7.2% in secondary education, and 4.0% enrolled in tertiary institutions.

 Frequently Asked Questions - Education